 Repeated oral administration of avanafil in multiple species resulted in signs of centrally-mediated toxicity including ataxia, tremor, convulsion, hypoactivity, recumbency, and/or prostration at doses resulting in exposures approximately 5-8 times the MRHD based on Cmax and 8-30 times the MRHD based on AUC.

-STENDRA was evaluated in 3 randomized, double-blind, placebo-controlled, parallel group trials of up to 3 months in duration.
-In these 3 trials, STENDRA was taken as needed at doses of 50 mg, 100 mg, and 200 mg.
-Patients were instructed to take 1 dose of study drug approximately 30 minutes prior to initiation of sexual activity.
+STENDRA was evaluated in three randomized, double-blind, placebo-controlled, parallel group trials of 2 to 3 months in duration.
+STENDRA was taken as needed at doses of 50 mg, 100 mg, and 200 mg (Study 1) and 100 mg and 200 mg (Study 2 and Study 3).
+Patients were instructed to take 1 dose of study drug approximately 30 minutes (Study 1 and Study 2) or approximately 15 minutes (Study 3) prior to initiation of sexual activity.
 Food and alcohol intake was not restricted.

 Efficacy Variables in General ED Population (Study 1)